YemowtRonoc/account_automation/README.md

  - the password for the admin of the repo server

 ## With Arguments
-'''A table with the list of arguments is at the end of this section.'''

 An example usage of some of the command line arguments would be as follows: python account_automation.py -n "Forename Surname" -e "forename.surname@<<company-name>>.com" -a "admin@<<company_name>>.com" -r "127.0.0.1" -u "root"